 This collection are just to get you going if you have a good local book or guide you can seek out a bit more and if there is enough time in Porto Alegre.
 You will discover other enjoyable locations and attractions about the Porto Alegre vicinity of Brazil.

-Porto Alegre is not a difficult city to navigate, once you have an eye for the place and understand the layout with the help of some local landmarks it should become pretty simple.
-You can cover a lot of the city on foot but make sure you stick to places you know after dark.
-If you wish to cover larger distances across Porto Alegre there are a number of modes of transportation.
+Porto Alegre is not a hard place to travel around, once you have an eye for the place and understand the layout with the help of some local landmarks you should be able to navigate around with ease.
+You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
+If you want to cover more ground in Porto Alegre there are a number of transport options.
 Porto Alegre has a Metro system that has 1 line and an Airport connection.
 There are 25 stations that link up key points in the city.
-There is a good, reliable bus network where tickets can be purchases to cover multiple journeys.
-There is also the alternative to use Porto Alegre Taxis, where you can seek local knowledge from your driver.
-What ever method you use to explore Porto Alegre ensure you see as much of it as you can.
+There is a good, reliable bus network where passes can be attained to include multiple journeys.
+If you are in a larger party, it might be better to use a Rental Car in Porto Alegre, there is also the option to use Porto Alegre Taxis, but be aware of heavy traffic at busy times.
+What ever method you use to explore Porto Alegre make sure you see as much of the city as your can.

 If you wish to stay in Porto Alegre for a period longer than one day you will be looking for a place to sleep.
 Porto Alegre offers a broad range of facilities to sleep these include hotels varying from the higher end of the star range to more modest hotels, B&Bs and hostels.
 If you are travelling on business ensure the hotel you decide to select has facilities to suit you and is OK for your needs as the roads in Porto Alegre may result in problems at certain times.
 If you are seeking out more luxury accommodation there is a selection of top chain and independent hotels.
 Porto Alegre also offers an excellent array of lower star hotel options that provide basic but suitable facilities for travellers.
 If you are visiting on a small budget there is a number of hostels and guest houses in the city which are a fine place to sleep overnight.
 Whatever accommodation type you select in Porto Alegre ensure you take time to seek out deals that are available on countless travel web sites, often these are out of season or when a home sports team isn't playing a game.